diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 - Parse: Parsed the tagged string into a list of key value items representing  the different semiotic tokens.
 - Generate recording: It is a generator function which takes the parsed token and generated string serialization with different reordering of the key value items.
 - Verbalize: It takes the intermediate string representatuon and compose it eiht the final verbalization WFST.

+#### Punctuation Restoration
+- Dataset Preperation: Used IndicCorp dataset and created a own training data by filtering out line wich containes some punctuations(considered 3 punctuation for all the languages sentence end, comma and question mark).
+Lines are normalised using IndicNLP.
+Removal of words of other languages.Once clean text are obtained line of the test are prepared for data loading.
+- Model Architecture and Training: They posed as this an token classification tast and used IndicBERT for that downstreaming task.

+### Results
+Calculated macro F1 score across labels for all languages and the score vary from 0.77-0.86 for all languages.